clouatre-labs/clouatre.ca/src/data/blog/ai-augmented-cicd.md

 Your development team runs at the speed of your slowest code review.
 Code review bottlenecks are well-documented across engineering teams—feedback loops stretch from hours to days while developers context-switch or wait on reviewers.

 The cost multiplier gets worse with security.
-Research from IBM and the Software Engineering Institute shows that fixing a defect in production costs 30-100× more than fixing it during design, depending on the development phase.
-The expenses compound: rework costs, deployment delays, and potential security incidents all increase exponentially the later a problem surfaces.
+IBM and Software Engineering Institute research confirms production fixes can be orders of magnitude more expensive than early detection—the exact multiplier depends on when the defect surfaces.
+The expenses compound: rework costs, deployment delays, and potential security incidents all increase exponentially downstream.

 GitHub's 2024 Octoverse showed median time from PR open to first review is 4 hours in large organizations, 22 hours in enterprises.
 AI summaries collapse that to under 3 minutes.